Watch the video below - Jim plays 'Woman called Mary' in the key of E by Lightnin' Hopkins

 All blues men used these techniques extensively, together with string bends, which we'll cover later.

-Standard Blues Chord Sequence For Blues In E chords - Turning The E into E7
+Standard Blues Chord Sequence For the Blues In E - Turning The E into E7

 typical bluesy chord progressions - key of E blues chordsIt's quite rare to find a blues song with an E that doesn't eventually become an E7, mostly at the end of the second line of verse, or as a lead into the A chord.